Day's Theorem is sharp for $n$ even: Gumm, directed Gumm and defective alvin terms

 The equivalence of (i) and (ii) is due to H.-P.\ Gumm \cite{G1,G}.
 The equivalence of (i) and (iii) appears in \cite{DKS} under different notation and terminology.
 See \cite[Proposition 6.4]{ntcm} for further details.
-In any case, (ii) $\Rightarrow $ (iii) is obvious, and it follows from Lemma \ref{dayoptlem} or Corollary \ref{propmixmod}(ii)(c) below that (iii) implies congruence modularity (the case $n=2$ is obvious).
+In any case, (ii) $\Rightarrow $ (iii) is obvious, and it follows from Lemma \ref{dayoptlem}(a) or Corollary \ref{propmixmod}(ii)(c) below that (iii) implies congruence modularity (the case $n=2$ is obvious).
 The equivalence of (ii) and (iv) is proved in \cite{adjt}.
-By adding one more term, a trivial projection at the beginning, it is obvious that (iv) implies (v).
+By adding one more term, a trivial projection at the beginning, and shifting the indices, it is obvious that (iv) implies (v).
 Compare the proof of Theorem \ref{Dth}.
 If $n=2$ in Definition \ref{dirgumm}(a), just add the projection two times.
 It follows from Corollary \ref{propmixmod}(ii)(c), to be proved below, that (v) implies congruence modularity.

-\begin{proposition} \labbel{gummopt} (i) If $n \geq 4$ and $n$ is even, then all $n$-Gumm varieties and all doubly defective $n$-alvin varieties are $2n{-}3$-reversed-modular, in particular, $2n{-}2$-modular.
+\begin{proposition} \labbel{gummopt} (i) If $n \geq 4$ and $n$ is even, then all $n$-Gumm varieties and all defective $n$-Gumm varieties are $2n{-}3$-reversed-modular, in particular, $2n{-}2$-modular.

-(ii) The result is optimal: for every even $n \geq 2$ there is a doubly defective $n$-alvin locally finite variety, in particular, $n$-Gumm, which is not $2n{-}3$-modular. \end{proposition}
+(ii) The result is optimal: for every even $n \geq 2$ there is a defective $n$-Gumm locally finite variety, in particular, $n$-Gumm, which is not $2n{-}3$-modular. \end{proposition}

-\begin{proof} An $n$-Gumm variety is, in particular, doubly defective $n$-alvin.
-The fact that if $n$ is even, then a doubly defective $n$-alvin variety is $2n{-}3$-reversed-modular is simply a reformulation of the second statement in Lemma \ref{dayoptlem}.
+\begin{proof} An $n$-Gumm variety is, in particular, defective $n$-Gumm.
+The fact that if $n$ is even, then a defective $n$-Gumm variety is $2n{-}3$-reversed-modular is simply a reformulation of the second statement in Lemma \ref{dayoptlem}(a).

 In order to prove (ii), recall that in Theorem \ref{buh}(ii) an $n$-alvin not $2n{-}3$-modular variety $\mathcal {V}$ has been constructed.
-In particular, $\mathcal {V}$ is an $n$-Gumm variety and a doubly defective $n$-alvin variety \end{proof}
+In particular, $\mathcal {V}$ is a defective $n$-Gumm variety. \end{proof}

 \begin{remark} \labbel{gummrmk} (a) As in Remark \ref{conid}, within a variety, each condition on the left in the following table is equivalent to the condition on the right.

 where in the first line we are assuming $n \geq 2$ and in the second line we are assuming $n $ even and $n \geq 4$.